 - a) The total number, location, and duties of all volunteers; - b) The total number of annual hours of service provided by volunteers; and - c) Any reimbursements made to volunteers for expenses, transportation, or other costs incurred in connection with volunteer services.

-Volunteers will be made aware that the Arkansas Department of Human Services considers volunteers for school districts to be mandated reporters of child maltreatment and will receive training on the responsibilities of a mandated reporter.
+Volunteers who are mandated reporters will be made aware of their status as mandated reporters of child maltreatment and will receive training on the responsibilities of a mandated reporter.